 Mandy is responsible for setting the overall strategic direction of the business in collaboration with GiGL’s Board of Directors.
 Mandy is the lead on business development, setting the social enterprise’s values and culture, and developing the staff team.
 She is also involved at a UK-level as a company director of the Association of Local Environmental Records Centres (ALERC) and trustee of the National Biodiversity network Trust (NBNT).

 Contact Mandy for media enquiries and to discuss opportunities for collaboration.

 Eleni works on planning related matters supporting London’s LPAs in the use of biodiversity data in the development management process in order to achieve better outcomes for biodiversity.
-She is also working on promoting how biodiversity data can be used early on in the planning process to support existing and emerging local, regional and national policies and on how GiGL services can improve, based on the needs of our partner LPAs.
+She is also working on promoting how biodiversity data can be used early on in the planning process to support existing and emerging local, regional and national policies and on how GiGL services can improve, based on the needs of our partner LPAs and clients.

 Contact Eleni if you would like to find out more about how your LPA can use biodiversity data in planning.